chapel-lang/chapel/runtime/src/comm/ofi/README.md

 remote cache does perform non-blocking writes, but has internal synchronization to wait for previous conflicting writes to complete before issuing a new write.
 This ensures writes by a single task are performed in program order.
-FI_ORDER_RMA_WAW has signficant performance implications, so it should be avoided if possible.
+FI_ORDER_RMA_WAW has significant performance implications, so it should be avoided if possible.

 #### Message-order MCM Mode